Rotate Flip and Scale Individual Letters In Text - Photoshop Tutorial

 The reference point icon appears.

 Drag the reference point to a different spot.
-I'll drag it onto the handle in the bottom right of the transform box.
+I'll drag it onto the bottom-right handle of the transform box.

 Moving the reference point.